How to Reduce Server Load in Linux

 There are many third-party tools like Minify and HTML Minifier that allow you to compress and minify CSS, JS and HTML files for your websites.
 These tools automatically remove any comments & whitespaces, and replace long variable names with shorter ones to reduce the file size.

-3. Compress your data
+3. Compress response data

 4. Host Images on Third-party websites